solvcon/solvcon/doc/source/install.rst

 Install
 =======

-Currently you don't need to "install" Solvcon_.
-The only thing you need to do is to make your Python_ recognize the built Solvcon_.
-You can do it by adding the path to the Solvcon_ package into the environment variable ``PYTHONPATH``.
+Currently you don't need to "install" SOLVCON_.
+The only thing you need to do is to make your Python_ recognize the built SOLVCON_.
+You can do it by adding the path to the SOLVCON_ package into the environment variable ``PYTHONPATH``.

 .. vim: set ft=rst ff=unix fenc=utf8 ai: